dgilland/sqlservice/docs/client.rst

     db.User.destroy([134, {'id': 135}, user])

-For more details, see the :mod:`sqlservice.service` module.
+For more details, see the :mod:`sqlservice.query` module.

 Generic ORM Model Methods